Board of Directors

 Jay Flatley - Director and Chairman of the Board

-Jay joined the Iridia Board of Directors in August 2017 and currently serves as Chairman of the Board.
+Jay joined the Iridia Board of Directors in August 2017 and serves as Director and Chairman of the Board.

 Jay received a B.A. in economics from Claremont McKenna College and a B.S. and M.S. (summa cum laude) in industrial engineering from Stanford University.

 James P. Linton, Ph.D., M.B.A. - Director, Co-founder and CEO Emeritus

 Dr. Linton co-founded Iridia in 2016 and led the company as CEO and President through Q4 2019.
 During that time he oversaw the assembly of the company’s Board, Advisory Board, operating team, financial management team and was directly responsible for raising the Company’s $8M Series A capital.
 He has over twenty-five years of entrepreneurial and executive experience in the biotechnology space, co-founding five previous companies, as well as leading the fund raising and business development efforts in several companies.
 He has successfully raised over $350M in capital, negotiated over $400M in deals, and has had multiple successful exits including Protometrix, Axiom Biotechnologies and Owl Biomedical.
 Early in his career, Dr. Linton was a post-doctoral fellow at Merck Research Laboratories working on molecular cloning of genes responsible for FK-506-induced immunosuppression.
 He obtained his M.B.A. from the University of California at Davis and his Ph.D. in Molecular Genetics from Emory University.